-Holy Trinity prides itself on being open to accepting students with diagnosed special needs.
+Holy Trinity Catholic School is a general education program that prides itself on being open to accepting students with certain diagnosed special needs.
 A special need is "professionally diagnosed" by someone qualified in the appropriate field of medicine or education who can provide documentation to assist parents and the school in better meeting the needs of the child.
-These guidelines apply whenever a parent or guardian requests or requires any exceptions, adjustments, or accommodations to the teacher's ordinary classroom expectations or classroom management strategies, or to the school's standard policies.
+These guidelines apply whenever a parent or guardian requests or requires any exceptions, adjustments, or accommodations to the teacher's general education classroom expectations and/or classroom management strategies, or to the school's standard policies.
+All students, including those with special needs, are expected to successfully function within our general education program setting and to master all standards in order to be promoted to the next grade.